OpenFreeEnergy/gufe/docs/how-tos/protocol.rst

 ================================

-The **gufe** :ref:`Protocol <protocol>` system is designed as an *extensible point* of the library, allowing developers to write their own methods for performing free energy calculations in a form that can take full advantage of the OpenFE ecosystem.
+The **gufe** :ref:`Protocol <protocol>` system is designed as an *extensible point* of the library, allowing developers to write their own methods for performing calculations in a form that can take full advantage of the OpenFE ecosystem.

 Our recommendation in this how-to is to start simple;
 we will call out areas where you can iterate further on making your ``Protocol`` more sophisticated.